soggybag/Hoppy-Bunny-SpriteKit-Swift/P2-Setup-Gameplay/content.md

 > [action]
 > Select *GameScene.sks* from the *Project navigator*:
 >
+> Delete any default objects by clicking to select them and then pressing delete on the keyboard.
+>
 > It's helpful to see the entire scene size, so zoom out so you can see the yellow border which represents the scene size.
 Select `Editor / Zoom Out` or use the keyboard shortcut (**⌘-**).
 Pinch-to-zoom works too.
 >
-> Next modify the size parameters as shown in the *Attributes inspector panel.* Set the scene's width to _320_ and height to _480_.
+> Next modify the size parameters as shown in the *Attributes inspector panel.* Set the scene's width to _320_ and height to _568_.
 > ![Adjusting GameScene size](../Tutorial-Images/xcode_gamescene_size.png)

 Remember the device resolution guide in the previous chapter?
-For this game, we're going to be using a common design size of 320 x 480, which gives us a nice portrait view, and is a good size for the artwork.
+For this game, we're going to be using a common design size of 320 x 568, which gives us a nice portrait view, and is a good size for the artwork.

 > [info]
 > You may be wondering: what about supporting other devices?
 Thankfully SpriteKit has your back and can automatically scale the view to fit other device resolutions.